huggingface/diffusers/docs/source/en/training/distributed_inference.md

 ```

 By selectively loading and unloading the models you need at a given stage and sharding the largest models across multiple GPUs, it is possible to run inference with large models on consumer GPUs.

+This workflow is also compatible when working with LoRAs via `load_lora_weights()`.
+However, note that only LoRAs not involving any text encoder components are supported in this workflow at the moment.